wp-insider/simple-membership/simple-membership/readme.txt

 = 3.9.4 =
 - Commented out call to date_default_timezone_set() function for WP5.3.
+- Updated some comments in the SwpmAjax class.
 - Added an extra content protection check for post preview URL.

 = 3.9.3 =